teiResa/teiResa/README.md

 <details>
   <summary><b>:notebook: 2022 goal</b></summary>
   I plan to transfer my site <a href="https://techkeen.wixsite.com/website">TechKeen</a> from WIX to My GitHub <a href="https://teiresa.github.io/"> Page </a>.
 I plan to keep https://teiresa.github.io/ as the highest in the hiarchy, so <i>TechKeen </i> would really just be like a project, but like a project I treat as it's own thing.
+Currently, the high site is being tricky.
+I'm working on giving it a complete facelift while I have the time.
   </br></br> In the future, I will hopefully buy a domain.
 Until then, it gets to live here.

   <br><br> I'm available for an entry-level or junior front-end dev position.
 Currently, I can only remote work.